TacoronteRiveroCristian/SysAdminToolkit/docker/backup_influxdb/README.md

 - Handle incremental backups (only copying new data since last backup)
 - Run in development mode (with local InfluxDB) or production mode
 - Smart handling of different data types (numeric, string, boolean)
+- Granular control over measurements and fields using YAML configuration

 ## Architecture